expresspigeon/blog/src/content/kb/integrations/zapier.md

 ![](images/zapier/zap_5.png)

-After you've entered the API key and applied it, you should see 'ExpressPigeon Account #1' and 'Test' button at the right side.
+After you've entered the API key and applied it, you should see the 'ExpressPigeon Account #1' and 'Test' button at the right side.

 ![](images/zapier/zap_6.png)

-Click 'Test' button and if you get 'Success!' this means you're all set and can proceed with configuring your zap.
+Click 'Test' button and if you get 'Success!' you're all set and can proceed with configuring your zap.

 ## Ready to Use Zap Templates

 A Zap template is a pre-defined and curated example of an automated workflow.
-ExpressPigeon is trying to save you time by creating Zaps with pre-mapped fields, so all what you need to do is simply connect two apps.
+ExpressPigeon is trying to save you time by creating Zaps with pre-mapped fields, so all you need to do is simply connect two apps.

 ### Location of ExpressPigeon pre-defined Zaps